Thalamus: Clinical significance

 A thalamus damaged by a stroke can lead to thalamic pain syndrome, which involves a one-sided burning or aching sensation often accompanied by mood swings.
 Bilateral ischemia of the area supplied by the paramedian artery can cause serious problems including akinetic mutism, and be accompanied by oculomotor problems.
 A related concept is thalamocortical dysrhythmia.
 The occlusion of the artery of Percheron can lead to a bilateral thalamus infarction.

 Korsakoff syndrome stems from damage to the mammillary body, the mammillothalamic fasciculus or the thalamus.

 Fatal familial insomnia is a hereditary prion disease in which degeneration of the thalamus occurs, causing the patient to gradually lose their ability to sleep and progressing to a state of total insomnia, which invariably leads to death.
 In contrast, damage to the thalamus can result in coma.

 Atrophy of the thalamus is an indicator of the start of multiple sclerosis.
 Thalamic volume loss by atrophy, is also significantly shown in sporadic frontotemporal dementia, noted in the anterior-dorsal thickness.

 Microstimulation of the posterior portion of the ventral medial thalamic nucleus can be used to evoke pain, temperature and visceral sensations.

-Krista and Tatiana Hogan have a unique thalamic connection may provide insight into the philosophical and neurological foundations of consciousness.
+Conjoined twins Krista and Tatiana Hogan have a unique thalamic connection that may provide insight into the philosophical and neurological foundations of consciousness.
 It has been argued that there's no empirical test that can conclusively establish that for some sensations, the twins share one token experience rather than two exactly matching token experiences.
 Yet background considerations about the way the brain has specific locations for conscious contents, combined with the evident overlapping pathways in the twins' brains, arguably implies that the twins share some conscious experiences.
 If this is true, then the twins may offer a proof of concept for how experiences in general could be shared between brains.